 Usage notes

-You can change the storage type of your RDS instance only from local SSD to ESSD or general ESSD.
-You cannot change the storage type of your RDS instance from ESSD or general ESSD to local SSD.
+You can change the storage type of your RDS instance only from Premium Local SSD to ESSD or Premium ESSD.

-The instance types that are supported by the local SSD and ESSD storage types are different.
+The instance types that support the Premium Local SSD and ESSD storage types are different.
 When you change the storage type of some RDS instances, you must change the instance type.
 For more information, see Instance types for standard primary ApsaraDB RDS for MySQL instances (original x86 architecture).

 The change operation is affected by various factors and may fail in some scenarios.
 For more information, see Which factors affect the time that is required to change the specifications of my ApsaraDB RDS for MySQL instance?